royaltm/spectrusty/index.md

 SPECTRUSTY is a [Rust] library for building highly customizable emulators of several ZX Spectrum computer models and clones.

 The [Rust] language allows you to easily compile your programs to [WebAssembly], and make your applications available on a thousand different devices.
-One such a compiled example of a complete emulator program is available [here](web-zxspectrum/) and runs pretty well on mobile devices too.
+Check out this [WebAssembly emulator example](web-zxspectrum/).
+It runs pretty well on mobile devices too.

 Here you'll find: